sj26/mailcatcher/README.md

 ## Caveats

+* Mail requires activesupport which requires i18n, but it doesn't list it as a dependency.
+For now I've added i18n as a requirement for MailCatcher.
 * For now you need to refresh the page to see new mail.
 Websockets support is coming soon to show new mail immediately.
 * Mail proccessing is fairly basic but easily modified.
 If something doesn't work for you, fork and fix it or file an issue and let me know.
 Include the whole message you're having problems with.
 * The interface is very basic and has not been tested on many browsers yet.